williamskyfurs/astrocosmos-craftyard/README.md

 # Tutorials

 Tutorials in text located in the README.md file in the /craftyard folder of the repository, be sure to read them carefully.
 Video tutorials is scattered in YouTube, ill link the best of them in the text!

+# Contribution

+## Craftyard

+WIP
+You can submit your creation here by creating the lore and following the Vehicle Naming System

+## Issues

+WIP
+all known issues, tips, tricks, hint, tutorial can be uploaded/opened in the issues!

 # LICENSE